duliodenis/programming-exercises/README.md

 ------------- | -------------
 1. | Find whether a number is a numeric palindrome
 2. | Find whether a string is a palindrome
+3. | Find whether a string has all unique characters

 ### Licensing